luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 the data, adjusting the depth values while also updating the tracking history.

 In cases where the pixel data is missing or invalid, the filter uses a user-defined persistency mode to decide whether the missing value should be improved with stored data.
-Note that due to its reliance on historic data the filter may introduce visible motion blurring/smearing artifacts, and therefore is best-suited for **static scenes**.
+Note that due to its reliance on historic data, the filter may introduce visible motion blurring/smearing artifacts, and therefore is best-suited for **static scenes**.

 Spatial filter